Darkzarich/vue3-base-components/README.md

 6. When there is an error in input relying on quite widely used red border is a not *accessible* way to go about it.
 We can notify screen readers about invalid state of an input with `aria-invalid="true"` attribute.

 7: Disabling buttons is bad, it makes them invisible for screen readers

+## Few tips about testing in Vue

+1. Test public interface of a component: inputs (props, user interactions, lifecycle methods) and outputs (events, rendered output).
+Sometimes you could test the boundaries between the parent and the child components.

+2. If we have a logic in a component, we probably wanna test it

+3. Implementation details are not something you should test (we test that the result with given outputs is what it should be, how it does that inside is out of our concern)

+4. Don't test the functionality of the packages and frameworks, those should be well tested already, we should trust them as is